Skip to main content

 b.
 Viciousness of dogs, generally:

-Viciousness of dogs, or not, varies, apparently by country.
-PIK
+The viciousness of dogs, or not, varies, apparently by country.

 More than once I have been assaulted by individual neighborhood dogs, semi-feral street dogs & even packs of 4 or 5.
 Apparently, they know you are not local.
 My smell, clothes, ubiquitous shorts or because have never seen me before.